epiphyt/block-control/README.md

 You can contribute to the code on [GitHub](https://github.com/epiphyt/block-control).

 == Changelog ==

+= 1.1.6 =
+* We improved the ability to use the filter `blockControl.unsupportedBlocks` without needing to load the own JavaScript early.

 = 1.1.5 =
 * We added a filter `blockControl.unsupportedBlocks` to filter the list of unsupported blocks.